 Another perk of the Barclaycard Arrival Plus credit card is that you will receive 5% of your rewards back in your account upon redemption.
-That means if you redeem the 50,000 miles for Disney tickets, 2,500 miles will be put back into your account.
-There is an $89 annual fee with this card, but it’s waived the first year.
+That means if you redeem the 60,000 miles for Disney tickets, 3,000 miles will be put back into your account.
+There is an annual fee of $89 (waived first year).

 Being Smart About Multiple Credit Cards

 One of the big things to consider before applying for multiple credit cards, is that it’s wise to space out your applications.
 Too many new credit requests all at once can ding your credit scores, meaning your application for your second, third or even fourth card could be declined.
 Plus, multiple credit cards aren’t for everyone.
 They mean you’ll have to keep track of multiple initial-spend requirements, plus multiple due dates for your monthly payments.